ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-elastic-load-balancer.md

 There are ~~two~~ three versions of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4), Network load balancers (like classic but best for TCP at scale) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
 ELBs do not have a defined IPV4 address but do support both IPV4 &amp; IPV6.

 Lots of differences between externally and internally facing load balancers:
 - External = must be placed in a public subnet; public IP; external DNS
 - Internal = no public IP; internal DNS name

 Lots of times you will know there is more traffic a-coming.
 In these cases you can "pre-warm" the ELB by contacting AWS!
 When enabled Cross-Zone Load Balancing sends equal traffic to clients regardless of AZ; when disabled equal traffic traffic is sent to each AZ.

-## Routing Algorithms
-There are 4 load balancer routing algorithms:
-Least outstanding requests
-Round Robin
-Flow Hash (NLB) - TCP/UDP connection is routed to a single target for the life of the connection

 ## SSL on Load Balancers
 One of the key features of ELB is the ability to terminate SSL connections for instances in the load balancing group.
 In this configuration, the HTTPS client uses port 443 to communicate with the ELB and the ELB communicates on port 80 to the web server instances in the autoscaling group.

 Managing the certificate on the ELB is always the magic...
 In fact, managing certs in general, is the magic.
 There are three options.
 0. Use the new AWS Certificate Manager service.
 0. Use a certificate from IAM.
 0. Upload your own.

 In addition to a cert, you need to define an SSL Negotiation configuration, called a security policy, which is a combination of SSL protocols, SSL ciphers, and the Server Order Preference option.